 Who should do it (5)

-Kanban board gives a structured view of the working process and provides a simple flow to keep track of each piece of work on every stage of its realization.
+Kanban board gives a structured view of the working process and provides a simple flow to keep track of each piece of work at every stage of its realization.

-Backlog - list of all tasks, ideas and suggestions that are or could be applicable for your project's realization.
+Backlog: a list of all tasks, ideas, and suggestions that are or could be applicable for your project's realization.

-To do - list of tasks that are relevant at the moment and need to be done
+To do: a list of tasks that are relevant at the moment and need to be done

-In progress - list of tasks that are currently being done by one or few assignees.
+In progress: a list of tasks that are currently being done by one or a few assignees.

-Done - list of all tasks that were finished and accomplished successfully.
-This is the only default column that cannot be deleted or edited, as ‘Done’ stage is considered to be logically relevant for any managing process.
+Done: a list of all tasks that were finished and accomplished successfully.
+This is the only default column that cannot be deleted or edited, as the Done stage is considered to be logically relevant for any managing process.

-To add a column, click 'Add a column' sign on the top right, displayed near the 'search' field and 'filter' sign.
+To add a column, click a columns (1) sign on the top right.
 Type in column's name, choose one of 3 default states (Backlog, To Do, In Progress) according to the column's function.
 Configure the color, if necessary.
-Click 'Save' to save changes.
+Click Save.

 You can add as many columns as you wish, depending on the stages your tasks need to pass.
-Swap multiple columns using small arrows on the sidebars.
+Drag columns to change their order.

 Delete the column if required.
-Make sure you clear the column from all tasks first.
+Make sure you clear all tasks from the column from first.

 Dashboard with project’s analytics